-Ten years into teaching, sixteen year into home practice and I still encounter internal resistance to getting on my mat (especially for asana practice – not so much for meditation).
+Ten years into teaching, sixteen years into home practice, and I still encounter internal resistance to getting on my mat (especially for asana practice – not so much for meditation).
 I just don’t want to do it.

 But then, who is the ‘I’ that doesn’t want?